oceanprotocol-archive/OEPs/14/README.md

 * The AGENT MUST validate the basic parameters sent by the PUBLISHER
 * The AGENT MUST authenticate the PUBLISHER sending the request
 * The AGENT MUST authorize the user via KEEPER
-* The AGENT MUST orchestrate the Asset registering in the OCEAN DB and DECENTRALIZED VM
+* The AGENT MUST orchestrate the Asset registering in the OCEAN DB and Keeper VM
-* The DECENTRALIZED VM MUST only store as less information as possible.
+* The Keeper VM MUST only store as less information as possible.
 Only the main IDs and pricing information
 * The OCEAN DB MUST store the complete ASSET Metadata if it's configured/instantiated (this is OPTIONAL)
 * The AGENT MUST validate the basic parameters sent by the PUBLISHER
 * The AGENT MUST authenticate the PUBLISHER sending the request